simonleandergrimm/kindle-to-anki/README.md

 ## Usage

 To fetch a book's highlights from Readwise, you need to know its Readwise ID.
-To list all books and their IDs present in your Readwise account do:
+To list all books and their IDs present in your Readwise account, do:

 ```bash
 ./list_book_ids.py